St3451/Structural_Bioinformatics/assignment3/README.md

 ## Implementation

-This is a non-weighted implementation of the Nussinov algorithm, the final version (weighted score function that can consider specific constraint) can be found in the `final_exam folder`.
+This is a non-weighted implementation of the Nussinov algorithm, the final version (weighted score function that can consider specific constraint) can be found in the `final_exam` folder.

 ```python
 #### My implementation of the Nussinov algorithm is based on Giulia Corsi (PhD fellow Animal Genetics,